Heads and Chairs of Earth and Space Science Departments

 12:00-1:00 Lunch, small group discussions, and business meeting

 Overview of AGU Board of Heads and Chairs and election of new members of the Executive Committee of the Board of Heads & Chairs.

-1:00-4:00 Principled, Preventive Academic Leadership: Survival Skills for Administrators – C. K. Gunsalus, Director, National Center for Professional and Research Ethics, University of Illinois Urbana-Champaign
+1:00-4:00 Principled, Preventive Academic Leadership: Survival Skills for Administrators (Acrobat (PDF) 18.5MB Dec10 19) – C. K. Gunsalus, Director, National Center for Professional and Research Ethics, University of Illinois Urbana-Champaign

 How can you foster a supportive work environment and elicit the best from yourself, your faculty, and your staff, even in the most challenging situations?
 Universities are designed to accommodate a wide range of creative styles and personalities; a person whose conduct exceeds the boundaries of collegial behavior can damage the productivity and morale of others in the environment.
 This interactive session on survival skills focuses on techniques for handling conflict, and complaints from or about colleagues and then explores the complexity of dealing with difficult people in an academic environment.
-Explore where the boundaries are—or ought to be—and how to set and enforce those boundaries.4:00-4:30 Practicing Equitable Admissions through Holistic Review – Julie Posselt, Co-PI on IGEN grant, University of Southern California
+Explore where the boundaries are—or ought to be—and how to set and enforce those boundaries.

 This presentation will draw from a decade of research that 1) critically analyzes common systems of admission to doctoral programs and 2) develops a case for holistic review, including caveats about design and implementation.
 Dr. Posselt will present admissions from decision makers' point of view, including thought-provoking episodes of committees grappling with borderline cases.
 To promote equity, transparency, and legal safeguards, Posselt shares concrete strategies and places admissions within a system of practices that collectively shape student and program outcomes.